 Ancient Biblical Manuscripts

-To ascertain if a document is an accurate translation of an original manuscript, it is necessary to determine if the wording is essentially the same as for the original manuscript or if there have been significant changes.
-Thus, in assessing the authenticity of the Bible, it must be determined if there is sufficient reason to believe that the Hebrew and Greek manuscripts that currently exist accurately preserve the original texts.
+To ascertain if a document is an accurate translation of an original manuscript, it is necessary to determine if the wording is essentially the same as the wording in the original manuscript or if there have been significant changes.
+Thus, in assessing the authenticity of the Bible, it must be determined if there is sufficient reason to believe that the Hebrew and Greek manuscripts that currently exist accurately preserve the wording of the original texts.

 Consider, for example, the Dead Sea scrolls, which were discovered in 1947.
 These scrolls, which date back to approximately 125 B.C., are Hebrew manuscripts of Old Testament scriptures.
 Commenting on these manuscripts, Josh McDowell and Don Stewart state on page 30 of their book entitled Answers to Tough Questions,